Justin-Credible/Ionic-TypeScript-Starter/README.md

 * [Node.js](https://nodejs.org/dist/v4.2.2/) 4.2.2

-*In addition, if you want to run on a emulator or physical device, you'll need your environment setup for iOS or Android development.*
+> Note: If you want to run on a emulator or physical device, you'll need your environment setup for iOS or Android development.

 Recommended IDEs:

 * [Visual Studio Code](https://code.visualstudio.com/)
 * Chrome (developer debugging tools)

 All other dependencies are installed in the project directory via `npm`.
-To use them you'll need to add `./node_modules/.bin` to your path.
+To use them **you'll need to add `./node_modules/.bin` to your path**.
 Using the dependencies directly from the project directory reduces dependency hell with globally installed modules and ensures all development is done using the exact same versions of the modules.

 To begin, edit your path, clone the repository, install the node packages, and initialize the development environment.